dustdustinthewind/IntralismQoLMod/README.md

 Should only work with Windows version of the game.

 [Currently busy dumping Intralism](https://github.com/FlyingRabidUnicornPig/).
-Will return with updates when dump is complete.
+Will return with updates to this repo when I finish.

 # Intralism Quality of Life Mod
 A mod with a myriad of [**features and fixes**](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod#features) to improve mapping and gameplay.